Storage technology, file system format, and disk scheduling

 These settings can be changed in the /etc/sysctl.conf file, or by using the sysctl command.

-To list all kernel parameters available:
+To list all sysctl parameters available:

 sudo sysctl -a